-A white plasmodial slime mold with a jelly like plasmodium and vesicular fruiting bodies (like tapioca pearls) seen as clumps on a gum tree log.
-Vesicules were shiny and slightly sticky.
-Pic #5 shows less developed vesicles but the mas was larger in size.
+A white plasmodial slime mold with a jelly like plasmodium and vesicular fruiting bodies (like tapioca pearls) seen as clumps on a pine tree log.
+Vesicles were shiny and slightly sticky.
+Pic #5 shows less developed vesicles but the mass was larger in size.
 Pic #3 shows small black ants around the vesicles.
 The clumps would have been about 50mm wide and 100 mm long.

 Tree log - nature reserve-some moisture seen inside the log -